leegengyu/OverTheWire-Bandit/README.md

 * Thus, we copy the shell script contents to a self-created folder in /tmp, and modify $myname to bandit23.
 Save the file, change the permissions of the shell script to be executable for us, and then run the script.
 * The MD5 sum is 8ca319486bfbbc3663ea0fbe81326349.
 Open /tmp/8ca319486bfbbc3663ea0fbe81326349 to get our password for the next level.
 * Password for Level 23: jc1udXuA1tiHqjIsL8yaapX5XIAI6i0n

+**Bandit Level 23 → Level 24**
+**Key Takeaways**: learn how to modify shell scripts that form part of a cron job.
+A program is running automatically at regular intervals from cron, the time-based job scheduler.
+Look in /etc/cron.d/ for the configuration and see what command is being executed.
+NOTE: This level requires you to create your own first shell-script.
+This is a very big step and you should be proud of yourself when you beat this level!
+NOTE 2: Keep in mind that your shell script is removed once executed, so you may want to keep a copy around...
+*
+* Password for Level 24: